Enjoy pastry without the waste(ry) and become a plastic-saving pie-oneer with our Vegetable Pie recipe.

-This recipe serves four people.
-Still got leftover veggies?
+Still got leftover veggies after using our vegetable pie recipe?
 Why not try growing your own vegetables from scraps?

 Whoever said pies were the windows to our souls wasn’t joking.
 Keep your pastry flaky, your bottoms crusty, and your bellies full, by following these easy steps:

-- 1. The secret to a good short crust pastry is to keep all of the pastry ingredients as cold as possible while making the dough, and use your hands as little as possible.
+1.1.
+The secret to a good short-crust pastry is to keep all of the pastry ingredients as cold as possible while making the dough, and use your hands as little as possible.

-- 6. Gently melt the butter into a pan and add the onions.
-Continue to cook on a low heat, stirring every few minutes while you peel and dice the rest of the veg.
+6. 6.
+Gently melt the butter in a pan and add the onions.
+Continue to cook on low heat, stirring every few minutes while you peel and dice the rest of the veg.

-- 8. We’re going to saute the veg so it’s all a gentle golden brown colour.
-Add 1 tsp of cooking oil of your choice into a non-stick pan on a medium heat.
+8. 8.
+We’re going to saute the veg so it’s all a gentle golden brown colour.
+Add 1 tsp of cooking oil of your choice into a non-stick pan on medium heat.
 Add the potatoes and (using a wooden spoon or spatula) stir while cooking for 10 minutes.

-- 12. Bring to the pan to the boil, stirring continuously until thickened.
+12. 12.
+Bring the pan to the boil, stirring continuously until thickened.
 Continue to simmer and stir for 4 minutes before stirring in the double cream and adding salt to taste.

-- 13. Combine the caramelised onions, sauteed vegetables and sauce together and add to your pie dish.
+13. 13.
+Combine the caramelised onions, sauteed vegetables, and sauce together and add to your pie dish.

 Extra waste-reducing tip: Don’t worry about having pies bigger than your stomach, as once your dish is cooked, you can refrigerate or freeze the leftovers for lunch the next day.

 There are plenty more waste-reducing meals to sink your teeth into!